 County Sportsplex Pond

 The County Sportsplex Pond is located east of the playground at the Crosslink County Sportsplex (7407 - 108 Ave, Clairmont, AB).
 Thanks to a partnership with Alberta Conservation Association (ACA) the pond has been stocked with about 2,200 rainbow trout.
 We invite angling and fishing hobbyists and enthusiasts of all ages and skill levels to come on down and test out the waters.
+We would like to remind everyone taking advantage of the County Sportsplex Pond for fishing that the pond is catch and release only.
 We follow the rules of Alberta Fish & Wildlife.

 Do I need a license?

 As per the Alberta Fish & Wildlife regulations, anyone between 16 and 64 years old must obtain a license before fishing anywhere in Alberta, including the County Sportsplex Pond.
 People under 16 or over 65 years of age do not require a license.
 Visit http://www.albertaregulations.ca/fishingregs/ for more information and to obtain a fishing license.

 Can I keep the fish?